 ‘Then we decided to build a golf course on that land so that some of those unfortunate people could find employment again.
 This is also the reason we are adding a new wing to our humble abode.

 ‘Despite all our effort, these people are still unable to afford homes of their own because the housing market is still far from recovery.
 It is appalling how the government has done very little or nothing to alleviate the plight of these people.
-Hence it has fallen upon us the few who are fortunate to help out the less unfortunate.
+Hence it has fallen upon us, the few who are fortunate, to help out the less fortunate.

 With a flourish and to a loud applause, Mrs. Spoon handed over the audience to the Straitlaces.
 Mr. Straitlace signaled the gadget operators.
 The lights turned dim in the eight thousand square feet conference room with leather paneled walls and marble floors.

 A nod from Mrs. Straitlace in the direction of the gadget operators, the room came alive with screens.
 Each one had a different display.
 There were charts crisscrossed with colorful lines, there were animated charts with state-of-the-art graphics, spreadsheets with rows of numbers, Venn diagrams at various levels of intersections that showed economic scenarios before and after the economic collapse.

 The walls were filled with digital imagery of slums, peppered with faces of impoverished children with large doleful eyes, so as to impress upon the audience the degree of suffering endured by the masses.

 The show began with the economist couple moving from screen to screen, gesticulating, explaining numbers and charts, sometimes digressing into the marvel of the gadget’s technology, while the gadget operators synchronized their actions perfectly to the lecture.

 The audience listening with rapt attention were served lunch by discreet servants who moved around with unobtrusive efficiency.
 When the session ended and the lights turned up, the committee members were relishing their desserts.